Ultimately you can only be responsible for yourself and for your own happiness.

 - “I would really like you to call my mobile if you can next time”

 Look for win-win situations

-If you want to go to a nightclub and he wants to go to a hotel, find out why.
-You might want to go to the nightclub to dance, he might want to see friends.
-A win/win situation would be to invite his friends to the nightclub.
+If you want to go to a club and he wants to go to a hotel, find out why.
+You might want to go to the club to dance, he might want to see friends.
+A win/win situation would be to invite his friends to the club.

 - To love another is to be accepting of the other.
 However it does not mean accepting what is intolerable.
 Know what is physical and emotional abuse